Malik-Talha/Healthy-User/readme.md

 # Healthy User (Reminder)
-This console based reminder to remind user to drink a glass of water and do eyes movement.
+A console based reminder to remind user to drink a glass of water and do eyes movement.

 ## External Modules used (names)
 pygame